 As a Method Ambassador, Sarah is living out her dream of training horses and teaching people how to better communicate with their horses to have a safer, more enjoyable partnership with them.
 "The difference between being frustrated with your horsemanship and enjoying the time you spend with your horse and improving your performance really just comes down to having the right knowledge," Sarah says.

-Ironwood is excited to introduce our new trainer, Annelise Appleseth to the team.
-She will be training our young and developing horses as well as working with the students.
+Annelise is training our young and developing horses as well as working with the students.
 Growing up in Minnesota, Annelise was a working student for a premier Hunter/Jumper trainer and eventually transitioned to Three Day Eventing.

 Annelise obtained a Bachelor's degree in Animal Science from Iowa State University specializing in young horses and reproductive endocrinology.
 During her time at Iowa State, Annelise worked to train the members of the collegiate Hunter/Jumper team while also training several young horses and teaching lessons.